dragosgn/dragosgn/blog/5-tips-for-getting-to-senior-developer-i-wish-i-knew.md

 Exercise, nutrition, and a well-deserved break from time to time will keep you going in the long run.

+Advice: start creating connections now.
+Connect with like-minded developers that care about their professional image.
+Always, give more than you take.

 ### Closing up

 Success in software is a mindset and a habit.

-Curiosity, continuous learning, and a passion for discovery are the fuel to success in such a fast-paced industry.
+Curiosity, continuous learning, and a passion for discovery are your fuel in such a fast-paced industry.
+Develop great habits, be kind and help everyone you come it touch with.

-Be a 1x programmer, five times a week.

-That is success.